 Knowledgeable and Trainable Leaders

 Sound leadership will lead to sound management and sound operations.
 In return, these aspects will lead to excellence in performance.
-Continued growth of a Sacco will result in its survival and sustainability in the long-term.
+The continued growth of a Sacco will result in its survival and sustainability in the long term.